Resources

 Much can be learned through the analysis of data collected by careful inspection of all the supports in the system.
 Two questions need to be considered:

-Do the individual supports still function as designed?
+• Do the individual supports still function as designed?

-Does the system of supports still function as designed?
+• Does the system of supports still function as designed?

 In addition to the physical integrity of the support assembly, the inspector must check the position (amount of compression) of the spring coil.
 The original designer specified the size for the variable spring support at a certain point based on the load and travel of the pipe expected during start-up, operation, and shutdown cycles of the system.
 The resistance to movement that a spring coil provides depends on how compressed the coil is.
 If the indicator shows that the coil is not compressed to the proper position, this means something is different from the what the original piping designer had intended.

 When the positions of all the spring coils have been observed, an analysis of the current status of the system can begin.
 One of the problems which can occur is a bottom out spring.
 This means the coil is completely compressed and can only move in one direction.
 This is a major concern for the safety of current operations.
-An analysis of the total system is necessary to determine if factory or replacement is required or if field adjustments can restore the support system to safely function at current conditions.
+An analysis of the total system is necessary to determine if repair or replacement is required or if field adjustments can restore the support system to safely function at current conditions.
 There are consulting companies who specialize in providing this inspection and analysis service.
 They also provide training which can be integrated with your safety program.

-Checklist for Inspection of Hanger AssemblyImage Of A Spring Hanger Assembly.
+Checklist for Inspection of Hanger Assembly

-Check the beam attachment (1), pin (2) and the spring hanger attachment (3) for any cracks, fractures, or signs of corrosion.
+• Check the beam attachment (1), pin (2) and the spring hanger attachment (3) for any cracks, fractures, or signs of corrosion.

-Check the pipe clamp attachment (4), the weldless eye (5) and threaded rod (6) for integrity.
+• Check the pipe clamp attachment (4), the weldless eye (5) and threaded rod (6) for integrity.

-Test the turnbuckle (7), locknuts (8), and other threaded items to be sure they will turn.
+• Test the turnbuckle (7), locknuts (8), and other threaded items to be sure they will turn.

-Check the spring coil (9) for any sign of corrosion.
+• Check the spring coil (9) for any sign of corrosion.

-Mark the position of the coil (9) for any sign of corrosion.
+• Mark the position of the coil (9) on the spring travel indicator (10)

-The position of the coil (10) and compare it to design position and the operating range of the spring.
+• Check the position of the spring travel indicator(10) and compare it to the design position and the operating range of the spring.

 Checklist for a Base Spring Support